 - 37. Further analysis of the publicly available Geotab data was conducted by Japan and the Alliance for Automotive Innovation, where available SOH data was extrapolated to time points of 5 and 8 years to understand the expected SOH.
 Japan's analysis indicated that 90 percent of the vehicle models within the sample were able to achieve approximately 80 percent SOH after 5 years and 70 percent after 8 years.
 The Alliance for Automotive Innovation conducted similar analysis, but also included probability estimates which indicated that between 85 and 90 percent of the current fleet covered by the Geotab data would be able to meet an 80 percent SOH target after 5 years. - 38.
 Following consideration of the available evidence and views of stakeholders within the IWG on EVE, two sets of MPR values were introduced based upon two different time and distance combinations.
 This approach allows coverage of the wide range of different distance-based requirements needed across Contracting Parties and provides the option for a Contracting Party to optionally apply only one of the MPR if appropriate for their market. - 39.
 The MPR values selected were deemed to be sufficiently achievable based on the available evidence presented within the IWG, whilst also being sufficiently stringent to achieve the goal of preventing substandard products from entering the market.
 Following discussion within the IWG, the same MPR were set for OVC-HEVs and PEVs. - 40.
 It was highlighted by manufacturers that the understanding and estimation of SOCR after a given duration of use or distance travelled currently presents an increased challenge compared to SOCE.
 There are many factors other than those originating from the battery leading to greater uncertainty of SOCR, including the measurement, test to test variability and precision of range retention calculations.
 As the majority of the evidence assessed by the IWG was also based primarily on remaining capacity or battery energy, it was decided to only monitor but not subject SOCR to an MPR requirement within Phase 1.
 No electric range based MPR have been selected at this point in time due to the above concerns with SOCR estimation.
 Inclusion of MPR for SOCR in future has, however, been highlighted as an area of importance for a number of Contracting Parties.
 Therefore, a placeholder for these values has been included to allow inclusion within a future amendment to the GTR. - 41.
-Electrified vehicles of category 2 are at an earlier stage of adoption within the fleets of many Contracting Parties and subsequently in-use data relating to battery durability is scarce for these vehicles.
-For this reason, it is difficult presently to determine a suitable and achievable MPR for category 2 vehicles.
-It has been raised by manufacturers that in future the batteries of these vehicles may also be used for supplementary purposes, in addition to propulsion, which could have further impacts on battery durability that are not currently well understood.
-MPR values for category 2 vehicles therefore remain reserved for inclusion in a future amendment to this GTR.
+Electrified vehicles of category 2 are at an earlier stage of adoption within the fleets of many Contracting Parties and subsequently in-use data relating to battery durability is not so readily available for these vehicles.
+During the second phase of development of this GTR, further TEMA modelling was presented confirming that a difference of only 5% is adequate to address the difference in use between category 1 and category 2 vehicles.
+It has been raised by manufacturers that in future the batteries of these vehicles may also be used for supplementary purposes, in addition to propulsion, which could have further impacts on battery durability.
+It was therefore agreed to also take into account the extra use of batteries installed in Category 2 vehicles for non-traction purposes.
+This was added in the calculation of Virtual Mileage